-Going from 1 freakish TE to another, Saints should be in good shape with Jared Cook addition
+In Jared Cook, Saints get another freakish athlete that could put them 'over the top' at tight end

 Saints receptions, yards by TEs in Sean Payton era (leading TE)

-2018: 63 catches, 735 yards (Ben Watson:35 - 400- 2 TDs)
+2018: 63 catches, 735 yards (Ben Watson: 35-400 2 TDs)